olix3001/minehelper/README.md

 # Special thanks
-This bot uses [Mineflayer](https://github.com/PrismarineJS/mineflayer) project to communicate with minecraft
+This bot uses [Mineflayer](https://github.com/PrismarineJS/mineflayer) project to communicate with minecraft Thanks to @kamack38 for mental support and encouraging me to publish this app ASAP

 # DEPRECATED
 This project was discontinued because I'm lazy :D